akeneo/pim-api-docs/content/rest-api/filter.md

 /api/rest/v1/products-uuid?search={"main_color":[{"operator":"IN","value":["purple"]}]}
 ```

-To get products having a description begining with `Amazing` on the `en_US` locale, the `short_description` attribute being localizable but not scopable, you can use the following URL.
+To get products having a description beginning with `Amazing` on the `en_US` locale, the `short_description` attribute being localizable but not scopable, you can use the following URL.

 ```
 /api/rest/v1/products-uuid?search={"short_description":[{"operator":"STARTS WITH","value":"Amazing","locale":"en_US"}]}